elisa-amaral/Corporate-Dashboard/README.md

 # Corporate Dashboard

 This project is a Corporate Dashboard for a fictional company.
-It was coded in PHP, AXAX with jQuery, MySQL (MariaDB), HTML, CSS and Bootstrap.
+It was coded in PHP, AJAX with jQuery, MySQL (MariaDB), HTML, CSS and Bootstrap.

 ## Screenshot